Need Help? Give us a call.

 Given this expense, many small business owners consider whether to hire a 1099 vs. W2 employee for certain positions.
 Hiring 1099 workers—or independent contractors as they are more commonly known—can help you cut back on costs and legal responsibilities.

-There are some major differences between these two types of workers, and classifying them properly with the IRS is very important.
+There are major differences between these two types of workers, and classifying them properly with the IRS is important.
 Otherwise, you could face penalties from the IRS, or even a lawsuit against your business.
-For this reason, we recommend getting the assistance of an employment attorney when classifying your workers.
+For this reason, we recommend getting the assistance of an employment attorney when classifying workers.

 Let’s start by taking a look at the differences between a 1099 vs. W2 employee.
 Both are named after their respective tax forms: Companies provide a Form 1099-MISC to independent contractors that they work with, and employers file Form W2 on behalf of their employees.